waferbaby/waferbaby/pages/animations/index.markdown

 > In a far away place exists a pocket of a world where tiny creatures draw out their inexplicably troubled lives.
 These are their stories.

 I built these tiny animations using a hacked [CICN](https://en.wikipedia.org/wiki/Resource_fork#Major_resource_types "The Wikipedia entry for resource forks.") editor in [ResEdit](https://en.wikipedia.org/wiki/ResEdit "The Wikipedia entry for ResEdit.")
-(I know).
+(Really).
 I'd draw each frame pixel by pixel, carefully take a screenshot and paste it into an animated GIF editor.
 When all the frames were done - and an episode could take up to *sixty hours* - I'd convert the GIF into a QuickTime movie and send it over to my pal Kurt, who would create the sound effects to match.
 Once I had his audio track I'd glue the two together and post the episode.

-Here I've kept the painful descriptions intact.
-Sorry about that.
+I've kept the (painful) descriptions intact here.

 #### Series 1